Sports injury: Sports injury prevalence

+The prevalence of sports injuries is difficult to define, due to the variety of sports that individuals participate in and based on severity, those not treated versus those requiring urgent treatment.
+As such, incidence as a function of injury per 1,000 hours of activity participation has been adopted to aid in comparison of injury types, and across different sports and groups of people.

 Sports that have a higher incidence of contact and collision have the highest rates of injury.
 Collisions with the ground, objects, and other players are common, and unexpected dynamic forces on limbs and joints can cause sports injuries.
-Soccer is the sport leading to most competitive injuries in NCAA female college athletes.
+Soccer is the sport leading to the most competitive injuries in NCAA female college athletes.
 Gymnastics, on the other hand, has the highest injury rate overall.
 Swimming and diving is the NCAA sport that has the lowest injury rates.
 Injury rates were much higher for NCAA women's sports during competitions rather than practices except for volleyball, indoor track, and swimming and diving.
 For eight of the NCAA sports, many injuries acquired during competition require at least seven days recovery before returning to the sport.
 In general, more females are injured during practice than in competition.
 NCAA athlete injury rates are higher in men's ice hockey, basketball, and lacrosse.
 NCAA athlete injury rates were significantly higher in women's cross country than men's cross country.
 The NCAA injury rates are roughly the same for soccer, swimming and diving, tennis, and both indoor and outdoor track and field, regardless of gender.

 Costs

-Interventions targeted at decreasing the incidence of sports injuries can impact health-care costs, as well as family and societal resources.
+Interventions targeted at decreasing the incidence of sports injuries can impact healthcare costs, as well as family and societal resources.
 Sports injuries have direct and indirect costs.
 The direct costs are usually calculated by taking into account the cost of using healthcare resources to prevent, detect, and treat injury.
 There is a need for research about how healthcare is used and the expenses that coincide with it.
 Included in these expenses are how different injuries may have different prognoses.
 Indirect costs may be taken into account as well, when an injury prevents an individual from returning to work it may hinder the economic benefit to themselves and others.

-For collegiate athletics, the estimated cost of sport injuries ranges from $446 million to $1.5 billion per year.
+For collegiate athletics, the estimated cost of sports injuries ranges from $446 million to $1.5 billion per year.
 For high school athletics, the yearly estimated cost of sport injuries ranges from $5.4 billion to $19.2 billion.
-Medical costs in the United States for sports injury related emergency department visits exceeded $935 million every year.
+Medical costs in the United States for sports injury-related emergency department visits exceeded $935 million every year.